ProvableHQ/ARCs/arc-0039/README.md

 ![Attempted Workarounds](./images/arc39-time-record-workaround-fail.png)
 **Figure 6: Attempting Workarounds**

 **Figure 6** displays the two basic workaround classes.
-It displays the simplest cases: there is a `Time Record` that should be read by all, and a `Record 2` that is the input to a transition.
+It displays the simplest cases: there is a `Time Record` that must be readable by all, and a `Record 2` that is the input to a transition.
 User 1 executes the transition.
 There are two strategies to unify the owners of two different records:
 1. Change the owner of the `Record2` of User to policy address.
 2. Change the owner of the `Time Record` to user's address.